camille-the-eel/unit-4-game/README.md

 You can only take home your crystals if your collection is equal to the head miner's!
 Blackjack style gameplay.

 jQuery and dynamically updated HTML through user click events.
-Game logic is currently not completed for this application.
-Score comparisions and wins/losses not implemented.

 ====================================================================================